DavesCodeMusings/MakerSpace/ESP32/hace_buen_tiempo/README.md

 # Hace Buen Tiempo (It's Nice Weather)
-This is a project for the ESP32-S3 microcontroller.
+This is a project for the ESP32-S3 SuperMini microcontroller.
 Your goal is to use the sample code provided and create a MicroPython program of your own.

 Your program should do the following:
 1. Take a reading of the current temperature and humidity.